trys/trysv4/content/blog/next-server-actions.md

 <figure>
 	<img
+		width="1152 "
+		height="648"
 		src="/images/blog/next-server-actions/Section 2 - Slide 3.jpg"
 		alt="A code snippet of a client-side component that shows/hides a cookie bar" loading="lazy"
 	/>
 	<figcaption>
 		<p>Here's a pseudo-code snippet of a pretty normal implementation of a Cookie bar.
 Let's walk through it.
-We pull in <code>useState</code> and a third-party client-side cookie library because it's 2023 and we still need a decentt interface for reading/setting cookies.
+We pull in <code>useState</code> and a third-party client-side cookie library because it's 2023 and we still need a decent interface for reading/setting cookies.
 We set up some state for whether the cookie has been set or not by reading in the cookie.
-Note, we now have two sources of truth&hellip;</p>
+Now we have two sources of truth&hellip;</p>
 		<p>Then we create a method to update our state <strong>and</strong> update the cookie.
 If the bar has been accepted, we return nothing and if not, we return some markup that renders the bar and calls our method.</p>
 	</figcaption>
 </figure>

 <figure>
 	<img
+		width="1152 "
+		height="648"
 		src="/images/blog/next-server-actions/Section 2 - Slide 4.jpg"
 		alt="A flow diagram of the client-side cookie bar implementation" loading="lazy"
 	/>
 	<figcaption>
-		<p>We can also plot this onto a flow-chart.</p>
+		<p>Let's plot this rendering timeline onto a flow-chart.</p>
 		<p>The thing about React components is it's easy to forget where they start; rendered on a server.
 So the request comes into the server and because we're using a client-side cookie library, we don't know whether the cookie has been set or not, so we return nothing.
 The response gets to the browser and we hit <abbr title="Time to first byte">(TTFB)</abbr>.</p>
 		<p>As the page loads, we also get our <abbr title="Largest contentful paint">(LCP)</abbr> before the JS is parsed, hydrated and some time later, is interactive.
 This marks <abbr title="Time to interactive">(TTI)</abbr>.
 Only now we can re-check whether the cookie is set, which may or may not show the cookie bar.
-If it does, we're in danger of triggering a <abbr title="Cumulative layout shift">(CLS)</abbr>.</p>
+If it does, we're in danger of triggering a <abbr title="Cumulative layout shift">(CLS)</abbr>.
+Not good.</p>
 	</figcaption>
 </figure>

 <figure>
 	<img
+		width="1152 "
+		height="648"
 		src="/images/blog/next-server-actions/Section 2 - Slide 5.jpg"
 		alt="Another flow diagram of the client-side cookie bar implementation" loading="lazy"